Kumail-Ali-Rajpoot/TradeForRisk/README.md

 # This is a trade data store website

 This project was created by using simple css and simple react hooks.
+## node_modules

+The node modules folder it does not available with code.<br/>
+It is important to create a node_module folder by using this command "npm i" OR "npm install"

 ## Available Scripts